The Brisket Stall (Learn How to Beat It Fast!)

 Buy a Good Meat Thermometer

-It is vital to constantly monitor the temperature of your meat.
-Hence, you will definitely need to invest in a good digital thermometer or digital temperature probe.
+It is vital to monitor the temperature of your meat constantly.
+Hence, you must invest in a good digital thermometer or digital temperature probe.

 Make sure you always probe your brisket in the thickest part, which is usually the flat.

-Don’t skimp on the quality because you want to always make sure that your device is showing you the correct temperature readings of your meat.
+Don’t skimp on the quality.
+You want to always ensure that your device is showing you the correct temperature readings of your meat.

 Ever Heard of the ‘Texas Crutch’ Method?